 DIY Projects

-Literally, these homemade dog cookies are so adorable, you might even feel a little bad feeding them to your pup like I did (no bunnies were harmed in the making of this recipe I promise!!)
+These homemade Easter biscuits for dogs are so cute, you’ll feel a little bad feeding them to your pup like we did (disclaimer: no bunnies were harmed in the making of this recipe!)

-Maybe it’s because we’re chocoholics, but we are are big fans of carob here at Pretty Fluffy.
-This dog-safe chocolate alternative is a wonder ingredient with many health benefits for your pup (see our ultimate guide to carob for dogs for everything you need to know).
+Maybe it’s because we’re chocoholics, but we are big fans of carob here at Pretty Fluffy.

 DIY Easter Dog Biscuit Recipe